 Although the term now refers to the entire call process, it originated from the notification that mobile carriers sent regarding the suspicious number.

-The history of spam calls traces back to the early days of the telephone but grew in the 70s with the boon of the telemarketing industry.
+The history of spam calls traces back to the early days of the telephone but grew in the 70s with the boom of the telemarketing industry.
 Today, businesses and individuals lose millions of dollars to “spam risk” calls, prompting the need for proper awareness and preventive measures.

 Why Do Spam Risk Calls Show Up on Your Phone?